Diffusion-based Cumulative Adversarial Purification for Vision Language Models: Methodology

 where $\alpha(t) = \exp\left(-\int_0^t \beta(s)\, \rmd s\right)$.
 Moreover, by using a common linear noise schedule \( \beta(t) = \beta_{\min} + (\beta_{\max} - \beta_{\min}) t \) with \( \beta_{\min} > 0 \) and \( \beta_{\max} > \beta_{\min} \).
 Then $\beta(t) \cdot \sqrt{ \frac{\alpha(t)}{1 - \alpha(t)} }$ is strictly decreasing for all \( t \in [t_{\min}, 1) \). \end{theorem} The proof is deferred to \cref{proof:corr}. \cref{corr:corollary1} quantifies the semantic change between adjacent forward diffusion steps.
 The bound in \cref{equ:corbound} decreases as $t \to 1$ under the common linear noise schedule.
 Consequently, the expected semantic change between adjacent forward diffusion steps diminishes as the process approaches terminal time.

-Our results suggest a simple yet powerful strategy: inject Gaussian noise until the semantic embedding stabilizes.
+Our derivations inspire a simple yet powerful strategy––inject Gaussian noise until the semantic embedding stabilizes.
 We call this algorithm DiffCAP, summarized in \cref{alg:diffcap}.
-The cumulative diffusion continues until the cosine similarity between consecutive embeddings exceeds a threshold $\tau$.
+The cumulative diffusion continues until the cosine similarity between consecutive VLM embeddings exceeds a threshold $\tau$.
 A pretrained diffusion model is then applied in reverse to recover a clean image from the stabilized noisy input.

-In \cref{alg:adaptive_threshold_calc}, we describe how to select the threshold $\tau$.
-The core idea is to iteratively inject noise into both clean and adversarial images and track the cosine similarity between the embeddings of one clean or adversarial image after two consecutive steps of noise injection.
+We describe how to select the threshold $\tau$ in \cref{alg:adaptive_threshold_calc}.
+The core idea is to iteratively inject noise into both clean and adversarial images and track the cosine similarity between the embeddings across consecutive steps of noise injection.
 This is done for a collection of image pairs to reduce randomness.
-The process continues until the set of similarity scores for adversarial images and the set for clean images are statistically indistinguishable (i.e., likely from the same underlying distribution).
+The process continues until the set of similarity scores for clean images and the set for their adversarial counterparts are statistically indistinguishable (i.e., likely from the same underlying distribution).
 At this point, the algorithm determines that the noise has reached a level where the embeddings' stability is comparable for both types of images.
+The mean of such a score set delivers the final threshold $\tau$.

+\shortsection{Extension to vision-dominant VLM tasks} Our theoretical analysis intuitively extends to VLMs through two complementary perspectives: